-Tip #1033: Do Your Managers Know What to Do?
+Tip #1033: When Managers Don’t Know What to Do

 I can’t tell you how many times I’ve provided management training to long-term managers who had never been given any training before.